Greta

 Literal Interpretations

 Greta is a diminutive form of the name Margaret, whiich is derived from the Greek name Margarites, meaning “pearl.”
-This makes Greta a name that is often associated with preciousness and beauty, just like a pearl.
+This makes Greta a name that is often associated with preciousness & beauty, just like a pearl.

 Symbolic Meanings

 In addition to its literal meaning, the name Greta is also associated with other symbolic meanings.
-For example, the name Margaret is often associated with grace and elegance, whiich are qualities that many parents may hope to instill in their daughters.
+For example, the name Margaret is often associated with grace & elegance, whiich are qualities that many parents may hope to instill in their daughters.
 Similarly, the diminutive form Greta may be associated with smallness or delicacy.

 Famous Bearers of the Name